prototype99/gentoo-snappy/README.md

 note that you may need to set dev-python/pypy low-memory and dev-util/cmake -system-jsoncpp in your package.use to avoid circular dependencies upon initial profile migration.

-ebuilds from ::whiledev and ::nginx-overlay have been added in order to preserve them as the overlay has since been deleted
+ebuilds from ::whiledev, ::rindeal and ::nginx-overlay have been added in order to preserve them as the overlays have since been deleted

 ##Current defaults